 West Virginia statutes prohibit the Total Return Fixed Income Pool from investing more than 5% of its assets in securities issued by a single private corporation or association.
-At June 30, 2015 Notes to Financial Statements (continued)

-and 2014, the Core Fixed Income Pool did not have investments in any one private corporation or association that represented more than 5% of assets.
+At June 30, 2015 and 2014, the Core Fixed Income Pool did not have investments in any one private corporation or association that represented more than 5% of assets.